Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  3. The business is discoverable in the Digital Capability Locator and, if the new Digital Capability Publisher is listed in the Digital Capability Locator entry.

+### Basic FLow
- **Basic FLow- New Participant in eInvoicing; Business chooses to use a single Service Provider for both Access Point and Digital Capability Publisher services**
+**New Participant in eInvoicing; Business chooses to use a single Service Provider for both Access Point and Digital Capability Publisher services**

  1. The business determines their requirements;
  2. The business investigates the services offered and pricing of various service providers;